abhinavdayal/DepthMask/Readme.md

 **Test loss at 10th EPOCH: .1355 (Without skip connections it was 0.1549)**

+## Mixed Loss
+Next based on [this paper](https://arxiv.org/pdf/1812.11941.pdf) I used MSSSIM loss along with L1.
+The losses code can be found [here](https://github.com/abhinavdayal/EVA4_LIBRARY/blob/master/EVA4/eva4losses.py).

+Tried various combinations and finally used same figures as in this paper Loss = 0.16 x L1 Loss + 0.84 x MSSSIS Loss

+The range of loss in mask and depth channels is different and as the model trains the differnce increases.
+So I considered a provision to dynamically scale the mask loss to make it comparable to train loss.

+i.e. loss = factor x maskloss + depthloss

 ## Running on larger dataset

 Ran for 4 epochs on the full dataset with the previous model (non resnet18) and got some decent results.